RyuJinCrypto/RyuJin/README.md

 ## 🔥 About RyuJin

 RyuJin is more than a token—it's a movement.
-RyuJin carries forward a legacy of innovation, mystery, and rebellion against centralization, operating as part of Omikami Ecosystem.
+Launched by Ryoshi, RyuJin carries forward a legacy of innovation, mystery, and rebellion against centralization, operating as part of Omikami Ecosystem.

 ---